 The 1960s was the time of hippies, the sexual revolution and all sorts of other shenanigans.
-This also impacted fashion, as people felt more free to dress however they liked.
+This also impacted fashion, as people felt freer to dress however they liked.
 Men weren’t forced to wear suits and women could think about pants now and again.

-This also translated to the clothing worn by air passengers.
+This also translated into the clothing worn by air passengers.
 They took this chance to wear something more comfortable and suited for long-range travel.
-However, they still had the craving for the more stylish looks.
+However, they still had a craving for the more stylish looks.
 Incidentally, this is the time when flight attendants wore their sexiest outfits, as airlines were using that image to compete among themselves.

 Ah, the 80s!
 Various anti-sexism laws had been passed to make flight attendants’ lives move bearable, aviation is deregulated and airlines are competing via pricing.
-Fashions are becoming even more lax than before.
+Fashions are becoming even laxer than before.